twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## What’s New?

+**June 30, 2026**
+- Introduced a new GroupModel architecture that uses GaussianModel-based scores to set status to "Needs More Ratings" based on the ratings from the contributors in the given GroupModel

 **April 30, 2026**
 - For a limited group of people on X in the US, show note previews for notes whose score is decided by "NMRDueToStableCRHTime", indicating that they meet the CRH criteria but are still gathering ratings before being CRHed